mrpbennett/TIL/terminal/check-for-tabs.md

 domain4.com RQ010101 SHA2-256
 ```

-And when commit sometimes it's easy to leave off a tab in emtpy cols.
+And when it comes to making a commit sometimes it's easy to leave off a tab in emtpy cols.
 To check this you can run a `cat` command like so:

 ```bash
 cat -te filename.txt